BINF-3101/Lab_6_comparative_genomics_1/README.md

 &ensp;
 &ensp;
-## Step 3 blastx command
+## Step 3 blastp command

-You will be using **blastx** to search your protein-coding sequences with the nucleotide sequence of PGM1.
+You will be using **blastp** to search your protein-coding sequences with the nucleotide sequence of PGM1.

 You can read all about the blast command line options here: https://www.ncbi.nlm.nih.gov/books/NBK279684/